laurenchen0631/English-Learning/articles/201907/20190725/Leonardo DiCaprio.md

 Once Upon a Time producer Shannon McIntosh says there was only one scene that instilled fear in DiCaprio, albeit briefly: a sequence on a campy variety show called Hullabaloo that required singing and dancing.
 "We were about to walk into dailies one evening, and it was about a week before he had to do the Hullabaloo scene where he sings.
 And he stopped me and he said, 'I'm not really a singer.
 How am I going to sing this in a week?'
 Cut to a week later, he was absolutely fearless.
 He just got up and did something out of his comfort zone."
 	- instill
 		> 逐漸灌輸 |Gradually but firmly establish (an idea or attitude, especially a desirable one) in a person's mind.| how do we instill a sense of rightness in today's youth?
-		> vt.徐徐滴入 |Put (a substance) into something in the form of liquid drops.| she was told how to instill eye drops
+		> 徐徐滴入 |Put (a substance) into something in the form of liquid drops.| she was told how to instill eye drops
 	- campy == camp
 		> 做作女性化的 |(of a man or his manner) ostentatiously and extravagantly effeminate.| a heavily made-up and highly camp actor
 		> 裝模作樣的 |Deliberately exaggerated and theatrical in style.| the movie seems more camp than shocking or gruesome